-Microsoft Modern Keyboard with Fingerprint ID - best for security
+Microsoft Surface Bluetooth Keyboard with Fingerprint ID - best for security

-Microsoft's Modern Keyboard with Fingerprint ID might not have a sleek and minimal name, but its design and functionality is everything you'd want from a modern, slim, wireless typing tool.
+Microsoft's Surface Bluetooth Keyboard with Fingerprint ID might not have a sleek and minimal name, but its design and functionality is everything you'd want from a modern, slim, wireless typing tool.

 One of its key features - as its name suggests - is the built-in fingerprint scanner.
 It's compatible with Windows Hello, meaning you sign into your PC by resting your fingerprint on the scanner.